-In what was a last minute decision, we opened up Google Maps and searched for a hike near Wailua, which we could do before sunset.
+In what was a last-minute decision, we opened up Google Maps and searched for a hike near Wailua, which we could do before sunset.
 The Kuilau Ridge Trail looked perfect and was just past Opaeka’a Falls.
 It’s only a 2-mile, out and back trail, which is easy for all levels of hiking ability.
-If you are visiting Oahu on your trip to Hawaii make sure you check out one of my most popular posts: 10 Best Hikes on Oahu

 I hiked all over Kauai for over a month and documented all of my adventures.
-In my opinion, these are the 15 best hikes on Kauai!
+In my opinion, these are the 15 Best Hikes on Kauai.
+Also, be sure to check out my Oahu Hiking Guide if you head over there after your adventures on Kauai.

 Kuilau Ridge Trail Map